The pawn language

 Embedded / devices

-- Our programmable MP3 player/controller (for consoles, kiosk applications and home automation) allows the end user to control the peripherals and audio through a pawn script.
+- Our programmable audio controllers allow the customer to control the peripherals and audio through a pawn script.
 This allows for a great flexibility, because you can attach various equipment to the device, even if the manufacturer (i.e. "we") did not think of the particular application.

 - Pleo, the robotic baby dinosaur from UGOBE Life Forms includes the pawn scripting environment, so that its owner can create and adjust its personality and its skills.